-This is a bold Thai dip, one that pops with all the flavors, sweet, spicy and sour all at the same time.
-The vegetables serve as a carrier for an explosion of flavor.
+This is a bold Thai dip, one that pops with all the flavours, sweet, spicy and sour all at the same time.
+The vegetables serve as a carrier for an explosion of flavour.

 For more recipes from the magazine Bon Appetit, click here.

 1 cup raw cashews

 6 Thai chiles or 4 Fresno chiles, chopped